The Complete Moodle User Guide

 - Snakes and Ladders

-These are awarded to learners to motivate them throughout courses and activities.
+Points can be awarded to learners to motivate them throughout courses and activities.
 They can be used to drive desired behaviours, signify status in a course, and even unlock new learning stages or rewards.

 Challenges, Badges & Achievements